 This reality is no better displayed then with dealing with gun control policies.
 The Constitution enshrines the people’s right to keep and bear arms in the 2nd Amendment.
 But now more than ever, the federal government is attempting to restrict and regulate this right.
 When local government responds by implementing 2nd Amendment Sanctuaries, Sheriffs are their last line of defense.
 Will they enforce federal policies or uphold the rights being protected in their local jurisdiction?

-While gun control efforts are being ramped up in Washington, it is just one of the issues facing Sheriffs in America.
 Here is a look at issues and trends which will have an impact of sheriffs moving forward: